microsoft/superbenchmark/docs/getting-started/run-superbench.md

 ## Run

-After deployment, you can start to run the SuperBench benchmarks on all managed nodes.
+After deployment, you can start to run the SuperBench benchmarks on all managed nodes using `sb run` command.

 ```bash
 sb run -f local.ini -c resnet.yaml